evanafonseka/Tesla-Derivatives-Pricing/README.md

 ### What more work is there?
 - Need to look at rewriting the Longstaff Schwartz in Pandas (might need to spin up a high spec vm)
-- Run another set of experiments using other exteraneuous variables to predict option price
+- Run another set of experiments using other extraneous variables to predict option price